cbms26/JCUBSB-group-1/site.md

 4. **Limit Login Attempts:** Configure the site to limit login attempts to prevent brute force attacks.
 5. **SSL Certificate:** Ensure the site uses an SSL certificate to encrypt data transmission.

----

-This format includes a table of contents with links to each section, making navigation easy and efficient.